garbagetown/guideline/source_en/ArchitectureInDetail/Codelist.rst

 When reloading the codelist
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-| Codelist provided in common library is read at the time of launching the application.
-After that, it is not updated.
+| Codelist provided in common library is read at the time of launching the application and it is never updated subsequently.
 | However, in some cases, when the master data of the codelist is updated, the codelist also needs to be updated.
 | Example: Updating the codelist when DB master is updated using JdbcCodeList.